liandeveloper/qr-code-component-main/README.md

 ### What I learned

+When creating a web page, it is essential to use semantic HTML to properly structure the parts of the document.
+In addition, Flexbox simplifies the task of organizing the elements on the page.

 ### Useful resources

 - [Google Fonts](https://fonts.google.com/?preview.layout=grid) - It is a free library of web fonts that allows developers to integrate various fonts into their sites.